HIT2GAP-EU-PROJECT/BEMOnt/README.md

 - [Protege/Protege Web](http://protege.stanford.edu/).
 - [TopBraid Composer Community edition or higher](http://www.topquadrant.com/tools/ide-topbraid-composer-maestro-edition/).

+## Descritpion

+- The models contain the ontology files, splitted in two (for OWL or RDF files).
+The bemont.rules is the inference file associated to the BEMOnt.
+It has been used and tested on Jena.
+- The ontology-docs folder contain the online documentation of the ontology generated with widoco.
+- The docs folder contain some additional documentation associated to BEMOnt.

 ## Installing

-For running the ontology, we recommend to use the IDEs mentioned in the section Getting Started.
-Moreover, if you want to publish the ontology or use it for public consumption and inference.
-We recomend to use a [Semantic Repository or Graph data base](https://www.w3.org/2001/sw/wiki/Category:Triple_Store)
+For running the ontology, we recommend to use the IDEs mentioned in the Getting Started section.
+Moreover, if you want to publish the ontology or use it for public consumption and inference, we recomend to use a [Semantic Repository or Graph data base](https://www.w3.org/2001/sw/wiki/Category:Triple_Store)

 ## Built With